 Once you select Modify Printer, click through two screens until you see the list of available drivers.
 You can then select a different available driver to test with.

 Note: this primarily applies to Zebra printers, which have an option of both and EPL1 and EPL2 driver in CUPS.
 If one is selected, but you are unable to print a test label in CUPS, you can select the other and print a test label to see which is correct for your system.

-Get Adobe Reader.
+Get Adobe Reader

 You'll need to agree to Adobe's Terms of Service before their software will be fully functional.
 Open up any PDF file already on your computer, or open it up via your Mac's Application's folder to trigger the Terms of Service prompt.

-If the steps above don't resolve your issue, please open a support case.
-Please include your printer model, operating system, your best contact phone number, and a few good times for us to call (We're in Central time)!
+Include your printer model, operating system, your best contact phone number, and a few good times for us to call (we're in Central time).

-Also, download and install TeamViewer 9 for Mac, which can be found here.
-Be sure to select "Personal Use" and "Basic Installation" when installing.
+You'll also need to download and install TeamViewer for Mac, which can be found here.
+Be sure to select Personal Use and Basic Installation when installing.
 Our hardware specialists will want to share screens with you when they reach out to you by phone.